layilin/SP23-33852/bibliography.md

   <div class="csl-entry">Moseley, Benjamin. <i>A Treatise on Sugar</i>.
 London, 1799.</div>
   <div class="csl-entry">Nichols, John Bowyer. <i>Illustrations of the Literary History of the Eighteenth Century</i>.
 Vol. 7, London, 1817.</div>
   <div class="csl-entry">Riddell, Maria. <i>Voyages to the Madeira and Leeward Caribbean Isles: With Sketches of the Natural History of These Islands</i>.
 Edinburgh, 1792.</div>
   <div class="csl-entry">Sloane, Hans. <i>A Voyage to the Islands Madera, Barbados, Nieves, S. Christophers and Jamaica, with the Natural History of the Last of Those Islands: To Which Is Prefix’d an Introduction, Wherein Is an Account of the Inhabitants, Air, Waters, Diseases, Trade, &amp;c.</i>.
-London, 1707.</div>
+London, 1707. <a href="https://archive.org/details/mobot31753000820123/page/n5">https://archive.org/details/mobot31753000820123/page/n5</a>.</div>
   <div class="csl-entry">Stubbe, Henry. <i>The Indian Nectar, or A Discourse Concerning Chocolata: Wherein the Nature of the Cacao-Nut, and the Other Ingredients of That Composition, Is Examined</i>.
-London, 1662.</div>
+London, 1662. <a href="https://quod.lib.umich.edu/e/eebo/A61881.0001.001?view=toc">https://quod.lib.umich.edu/e/eebo/A61881.0001.001?view=toc</a>.</div>
   <div class="csl-entry">Trapham, Thomas. <i>A Discourse of the State of Health in the Island of Jamaica.
 With a Provision Therefore Calculated from the Air, the Place, and the Water: The Customs and Manners of Living, &amp;c</i>.
-London, 1679.</div>
+London, 1679. <a href="https://quod.lib.umich.edu/e/eebo2/B30836.0001.001?view=toc">https://quod.lib.umich.edu/e/eebo2/B30836.0001.001?view=toc</a>.</div>
 </div>